younatics/MotionBook/CONTRIBUTING.md

 - Add GIF files(less than 5mb) to `motion-book` directory with library name and gif (e.g. `motion-book/YNDropDownMenu/YNDropDownMenu.gif`)
 - Edit `Readme.md` like below example

-#### Please be careful to make a single space " " after ":".
-Pull request will directly synchronized to MotionBook.
 ```
 Author: younatics
 Git: https://github.com/younatics/YNDropDownMenu